atopx/goapi/README.md

 # goapi

+> go1.22+

-This is a template for creating a REST API using Golang, Gin, Gorm, and Swagger.
+This is a template for creating a REST API using Golang, Gin, Gorm, Zap, and Swagger.

 ## Features

 - Support databases: MySQL, PostgreSQL, and SQLite databases
+- Support docker
 - Performance optimization
 - Redoc and openapi documentation
-- Full chain trace of logs
+- Full chain trace of logs (use uber-zap)
 - Lightweight and fast
 - Licensed under the MIT License